manosriram/GitamDirectory/README.md

-# Student-Teacher Directory.
+# University Directory.

 ```
 Contributor : A.Mano Sriram
 ```

-#### Gitam Directory is a Mini-Social Network where Students/Teachers (Users) can Create a profile and Connect between them.
+#### University Directory is a Mini-Social Network where Students/Teachers (Users) can Create a profile and Connect between them.

 #### You can Register if you don't have an Account or Just Login.